Becods/Becods-test/README.md

 Few friends, maybe more in the future.

-Like a person, not active communication.
+Like to be alone, not active communication.
 This is my personality.

 ### Link Me